HewlettPackard/hpegl-vmaas-terraform-resources/README.md

   required_providers {
     hpegl = {
       # We are specifying a location that is specific to the service under development
-      # In this example it is poc-caas (see "source" below).
+      # In this example it is vmaas (see "source" below).
 The service-specific replacement
-      # to poc-caas must be specified in "source" below and also in the Makefile as the
+      # to vmaas must be specified in "source" below and also in the Makefile as the
       # value of DUMMY_PROVIDER.
-      source  = "terraform.example.com/poc-caas/hpegl"
+      source  = "terraform.example.com/vmaas/hpegl"
       version = ">= 0.0.1"
     }
   }